Frequently asked questions

 What rights will you want from me?

 If your land is identified as being needed for the project, NGVL will seek to acquire a termed/permanent easement of up to 15 metres wide, which will allow us to construct, operate and maintain the DC cables.
 A wider area may be required where the cables cross watercourses, roads, railways etc. The easement agreement will also set out how your rights are protected.
-However the final cable route and form of agreement need to be decided.

 What rights to compensation are there?